Back to UI Testing Handbook

 • Catch visual bugs and verify composition using Chromatic.

-• 🐙 Verify interactions with Jest and Testing Library.
+• 🐙 Verify interactions with Vitest and Testing Library.

 • ♿️ Audit accessibility of your components using Axe.